Betty Catroux: Modeling career

 Betty Catroux began her modeling career in the early sixties at the age of 17.
 Her first employer was Coco Chanel who has been a big fashion name in Paris for decades.
 It only lasted for two years before she left, claiming, "I hated it, so I decided to take some pictures just to earn money to pay for my own Chez Regine glasses ."
 She then met Yves Saint Laurent in 1967 who became her sidekick.
 She inspired him and his fashion work until his death in 2008, but she had never actually worked for him.
 She just wanted to have fun.
 The two were inseparable, spending the majority of their free time together.
 They had a friendly relationship until his death.
 Reminiscing on their friendship, Catroux said: "I had a fairytale life with him."

 Catroux was a big name in the fashion world, despite her dislike for the industry.
 Yves Saint Laurent has called her his twin sister and referred to her as his female incarnation.
 Tom Ford was so inspired by her that he dedicated his debut YSL Rive Gauche collection to her.
 When asked about her fashion sense, Catroux said that she has "dressed the same way practically since I was born.
 I don't dress as a woman.
 I'm not interested in fashion at all."

 Catroux is famed for her long white-blond hair, lanky 6-foot body, gaunt features, and androgynous appearance.
 She has never much cared about her style, adopting an effortless, neither feminine nor masculine appearance.
 Fashion had always been gifted to her through her friendships.
-Saint Laurent's Le Smoking tuxedo for women, which was revolutionary in the world of style, made its debut on the slender woman.
+Saint Laurent's Le Smoking tuxedo for women, which was revolutionary in the world of style, made its debut on her.
 She has been in the spotlight wearing Yves Saint Laurent many times.